railsware/backfiller/README.md

 * add migration that disallow null values (null: false)
 * deploy code that starts using new column

 ## Concept

-Idea is to prepare all data in selection method on database server and fetch all data using CURSOR and then build simple UPDATE queries.
+The idea is to prepare all data in selection method on database server and fetch it data using CURSOR feature and then build simple UPDATE queries.
 With this way we minimize db server resources usage and we lock only one record (atomic update).
 We use two connections to database:
 * master - to creates cursor in transaction and fetch data in batches.